 Using your file

-Before you start filing it is important to hold the work securely.
+Before you start filing it’s important to hold the work securely.
 Here we have used the Axminster Trade Vices Engineer’s Vice.

 1. File one way